Acta Botanica Islandica

-Acta Botanica Islandica was a scientific journal of botany published by the Icelandic Institute of Natural History in, and about, Iceland.
+Acta Botanica Islandica was a scientific journal of botany published by the Natural Science Institute of Iceland in, and about, Iceland.
 It was established in 1972.
-The 15th and last issue was published in 2011.
+The journal ceased to be published in 2011, but a 16th and last issue was published in 2019.
 It was primarily an English language publication, but some papers in French and German were published.

 History

 Acta replaced the botany journal Flóra which was published between 1963 and 1968.
 It addressed a lack of publications in Iceland about Icelandic botany.
 The first editor was Hörður Kristinsson.